 3 HIPAA Guidelines Related to Minors

 The first concept related to ethical HIPAA boundaries regarding minors is autonomy.
 Respective of individual State regulations, the age of autonomy may vary.
 For many States, the age of maturation is no earlier than 17 or 18.
 After the attainment of this age, a parent or guardian ceases to make decisions for the client, and the client becomes independent of the parent or guardian.

 Of course, there are exceptions in the case of physical or mental handicaps, but in general, this is the norm.
 Once the client has reached an autonomous age, he or she also inherits the decision-making for the disclosure of medical and mental health records.
 Subsequent to this, the client’s parents or guardians no longer have the right to the client’s medical or mental health records without the client’s authorization.

-However, the client may achieve autonomy through emancipation when he or she has become married, had a child, or prove to be a mature minor.
-Once the minor has been emancipated from his or her parent or guardian, they gain the same rights as a matured adult.
+However, the client may achieve autonomy through emancipation when he or she has become married, had a child, or proves to be a mature minor.
+Once the minor has been emancipated from his or her parent or guardian, he or she gains the same rights as a mature adult.
 However, this law is also relative to State regulations.